bitwalker/distillery/docs/upgrading_to_2_0.md

   * Appup Transforms!
 This is a plugin system for programmatically modifying appups during a release build.
 Use this to tweak the way appups are generated for your applications.
-  * A new mix task! `mix release.gen.appup` allows you to generate appups for an application and place it under `rel` in a new directory which is checked by Distillery when building upgrade releases.
+  * A new mix task! `mix distillery.gen.appup` allows you to generate appups for an application and place it under `rel` in a new directory which is checked by Distillery when building upgrade releases.
 This directory can be source controlled, and the generated files can be modified as needed.
 This is a